 - Using stolen credit card details to buy expensive goods and other luxuries.

 - Money Laundering – cybercriminals often use online marketplaces as a channel to launder money.
 Using stolen or fake credentials, they create buyer and seller accounts.
 The phony buyer then purchases goods from the fake seller accounts at inflated prices.
-The transactions can be used to trick the IRS that somebody legitimately earned the money.
+The transactions can be used to trick the IRS that somebody legitimately earned money.

-Cybercriminals make money through cryptocurrencies
+Cybercriminals make money through cryptocurrencies.

 With various “alt-coins” being launched every week, cybercriminals have come up with creative and complex techniques to gain financially from these launches.
 There has been a rise in mining fraud, scams against initial coin offering, crypto-jacking, and account takeovers.